A woman writing notes, or a letter, on an iPad with an Apple Pencil

 8. Accessibility Overlay Companies, plug-in vendors & toolbars actually make accessibility worse.
 However these companies will gain so much of the money from the private sector and direct money away from people doing the real work.
 The people in charge of these companies will actively lie and mislead.
 Law firms that should know better will use them.

 9. Performative marketing from companies, will irk you way more than you want.
-There will be companies or brands that talk about accessibility but their home page has major issues.
+There will be companies, agencies or brands that talk about accessibility but their home page has major issues.
+Social capital is still capital.

 10. Sometimes you will lose battles with an entire organisation to add something very basic like focus styles.
 Training, workshops will be delivered and it won’t matter.
 Even if when you add them it will be reverted.
 It will break you a little.